desktopofsamuel/portfolio-v1/src/blogs/2018-09-07 Building Gatsby With Mutliple Post Type/index.md

 		——blog-post.js
 		——project-post.js
 ```
-All blog posts and project posts will be grouped in separated folders, with individual project post named `index.md` and a feature photo.
+All blog posts and project posts will be grouped in separated folders, with individual project post named `index.md`, together with a feature photo.
 In this scenario, all project files will require a feature photo since it will be displayed on Project Main page.

 For frontmatter of the markdown, I have added a new field called "Posttype", those specified as `posttype: project` will be queried later in project main page.
+Those without will be recognized as a blog post.

 My markdown frontmatter setup is: